 Even though therapists don’t have a crystal ball, they do have a pretty good idea of how long it’ll take for your child to begin to experience some improvements.

 “At the very beginning, when your child is given a diagnosis and offered a treatment plan, parents should know at what point they can expect things to get better,” says Dr. Stein.
 “What was the problem that your child started out with?
 Will they see changes in four weeks or ten weeks?
 Be concerned when therapists say they can’t predict a timeline.”

 Here are some tips for keeping therapy moving along successfully—and helping your child become a healthy, happy kid.

 The key to a successful therapy experience, says McKinley, is good communication between the therapist and the parents.
 Not seeing results as fast as you expected?
 Let the therapist know.

 “Pick up the phone and say, ‘I’m just not seeing improvement at home,’” McKinley advises.
 “The therapist might help you sort through just what progress looks like—there may have been some changes that you haven’t noticed.
 That’s why it’s important to keep the lines of communication open.”

-And be sure to keep the therapist posted about any changes at home, from a family illness to a new school.
+And be sure to keep the therapist posted about any changes at home, such as a family illness or a new school.

 “Every case is different,” says McKinley.
 “However, it is helpful when you support your son or daughter in incorporating at home what they’ve learned in the office.”